-Nowadays, most of the people are taking photos to upload into social media sites like Instagram and Facebook.
+Nowadays, most people are taking photos to upload to social media sites like Instagram and Facebook.
 Instagram is a dedicated platform for photographers when compared to Facebook.
 So, the image quality matters here.
 More than 80% of the people use Lightroom to edit and upload an image to Instagram.
-But, only the right Lightroom export settings for Instagram will give you the best image quality in this platform.
+But, only the right Lightroom export settings for Instagram will give you the best image quality on this platform.

-Photographing and uploading a beautiful picture is not enough to gain more followers or reach in social media sites like Instagram.
+Photographing and uploading a beautiful picture is not enough to gain more followers or reach on social media sites like Instagram.
 You need to ensure that the image attracts your followers to interact with you.

 There are millions of images getting uploaded to Instagram daily.
 People will be swiping their fingers on their smartphones to browse these images.
 So, there is a chance that they may miss your image even if it is beautiful and has the right Instagram hashtags.